noelphylan/automation-coding-challenge/BookingFilters/README.md

 ### How do I get set up? ###

 * Install Java8 JDK or later
-* Install Eclipse/IntelliJ, clone this repo and build and deploy locally using maven(mvn clean test)
+* Install Eclipse/IntelliJ, clone this repo and import this project as an existing maven project.
+* Build and deploy locally using maven(mvn clean test)
-* All code is build using maven which takes care of loading all dependencies, there is a maven plugin bundled with Eclipse
+* All code is built using maven which takes care of loading all dependencies, there is a maven plugin bundled with Eclipse and Intellij
 * The Behavioural Driven Development cucumber feature file is in src\test\resources\features\Main.feature